MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-installation.md

 ### PolyBase service accounts

-To change the service accounts for the PolyBase Engine and PolyBase Data Movement Service, uninstall and reinstall the PolyBase feature.
+To change the service accounts for the PolyBase Engine and PolyBase Data Movement service, uninstall and reinstall the PolyBase feature.

 ## Next steps